Jen Vaughn: Podcasting and tabletop gaming

-Vaughn is a co-founder and host of the all-women Dungeons & Dragons actual play podcast D20 Dames.
+Vaughn is a co-founder and a player in the all-femme-presenting Dungeons & Dragons actual play podcast D20 Dames.
 The show has been covered in the press for its positive, inclusive approach to gaming and community.
 Vaughn authored the D&D module The Experiments of Dr. Skulldial, based on the podcast.
 She is an advocate for diversity and accessibility in tabletop gaming.